yguenduez/nerd-neck/nerd-neck-report/src/report.md

 When reaching a certain orientation (i.e. a bad posture), an active buzzer is attached to one of the general purpose output/input (GPIO) pin of the MCU.

-Below, you can see the wiring of the breadboard version of the device (Note: The images of the components are incorrect—the wiring is correct).
+Below, you can see the wiring of the breadboard version of the device.
 The I2C is connected to the GPIO pins 5 and 6.
-To make the I2C work, it is necessary to have pull-up resistors, that pull the signal to the MCU's high logical voltrage (3.3 volts).
-The IMU itself can only pull the signal down.
+To make the I2C work, it is necessary to have pull-up resistors, that pull the signal to the MCU's high logical voltage (3.3 volts).
+The IMU itself can only pull the signal down to the logical zero volts.
 This is what I had to learn during several hours of debugging.
 Common I2C resistor values of 4.7k Ohms are used.

 The resistor for the buzzer is to protect the MCU's GPIO from overdrawing current of the buzzer.
 There a 100 Ohms